 If the synchronizer is offline for more than 30 minutes, another candidate is chosen instead.
-If there is no domain synchronizer available for a specific domain, Azure ATP proactively synchronizes entities and their changes, however Azure ATP retrieves new entities as they are detected in the monitored traffic.
+If there's no domain synchronizer available for a specific domain, Azure ATP proactively synchronizes entities and their changes, however Azure ATP retrieves new entities as they're detected in the monitored traffic.

-If there is no domain synchronizer available, and you search for an entity that did not have any traffic related to it, no search results are displayed.
+If there's no domain synchronizer available, and you search for an entity that didn't have any traffic related to it, no search results are displayed.

-By default, Azure ATP sensors are not synchronizer candidates.
+By default, Azure ATP sensors aren't synchronizer candidates.
 To manually set an Azure ATP sensor as a domain synchronizer candidate, follow the steps in the Azure ATP installation workflow.

 No matter what occurs on the domain controller, the monitoring process continually frees up resources to make sure the domain controller's core functionality is never affected.